 Inca Trail to Machu Picchu in New Year | TreXperience

-If you have the privilege of being there at that moment, you should follow the slow or fast pace, sharing that collective emotion of following the reverse course of time to welcome the new year that begins.
+Fireworks are the main attraction throughout the city, but in recent years a public concert has also become a central New Year performance in Cusco, featuring local music such as cumbia, salsa, huayno, and rock.
+If you have the privilege of being there, you should follow the slow or fast pace, sharing that collective emotion and welcome the new year that begins.

 What to do in new year in Cusco | TreXperience